Raymond-Mawina/Raymond-Mawina/README.md

 ### Hi there 👋

-My name is **Raymond Mawina** and I am a junior Software Developer.
+My name is **Raymond Mawina** and I am a Junior Front-End Developer.